Location: Southeast Asia

 - Experience front-line ministry in an Islamic and Hindu environment

-- Join a non-profit organization who serves the community through water projects and aid for those with disabilities
+- Join a non-profit organization serving the community through water projects and aid for those with disabilities

-- Participate in an adventure tour which will get you into villages and have you surfing, climbing, trekking, and caving
+- Participate in an adventure tour surfing, climbing, trekking and caving

 - Learn the long-term strategies for sharing and implement what you learn every day